 The following websites address basic cancer information as well as topics that may be of particular interest to young adults living with cancer such as work and career, sexuality, fertility, dating and relationships, and financial concerns.

-This support group provides a place where young adults, ages 18-40, can share their cancer experience, support one another and exchange information.
-Groups are facilitated by professional staff.
-For more information about this and other support groups, please call (805) 879-5690.
+This support group provides a place where young adults, ages 18-40, can share their cancer experience, support one another, exchange information and create meaningful moments.

 Schedule: 3rd Thursday of each month, 5:30 pm - 7:00 pm